photon1503/ASCOMProxyHub/README.md

 The purpose of this server is to make obsolete drivers working again.

-* This driver is the implementation of ASCOM Telescope V3 standard
+* This driver is the implementation of ASCOM Telescope V3 standard and
-* Overcomes issues with missing properties and methods
+* overcomes issues with missing properties and methods

+Made especially for ASA DDM legacy mounts.

+## Installation
+## TODO
+Slew settle time UI and Property